Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 c = (b = a + 2) - (a = 1);
 ```

-The effect of executing the second statement is undefined: the C standard doesn’t say what will happen.
+The effect of executing the second statement is undefined: the C standard doesn't say what will happen.
 With most compilers, the value of `c` will be either 6 or 2.
 If the subexpression `(b = a + 2)` is evaluated first, `b` is assigned the value 7 and `c` is assigned 6.
 But if `(a = 1)` is evaluated first, `b` is assigned 3 and `c` is assigned 2.

 <!-- START: div -->
 <div class="infoBox">

 <span class="warningEmoji"></span>

 Avoid writing expressions that access the value of a variable and also modify the variable elsewhere in the expression.
 The expression `(b = a + 2) - (a = 1)` accesses the value of `a` (in order to compute `a + 2`) and also modifies the value of `a` (by assigning it 1).
-Some compilers may produce a warning message such as “*operation on ‘a’ may be undefined*” when they encounter such an expression.
+Some compilers may produce a warning message such as “*operation on ‘a' may be undefined*” when they encounter such an expression.

 </div>
 <!-- END: div -->